psychemedia/storytelling-notes/tales-to-tell.md

 # Tales to Tell

+Machwhisper for transcription

+to get audio file from youtube, eg youtube-dl -i --extract-audio --audio-format mp3 https://www.youtube.com/watch?v=xVLjtO4EkFQ The Golden Balls - Day of the Dead storytelling by Sarah Liisa Wilkinson Crick Crack Club

 --

+---

-Stroy bag - Korean - stories hidden inside bag, take revenge https://www.learningtogive.org/resources/story-bag
+Story bag - Korean - stories hidden inside bag, take revenge https://www.learningtogive.org/resources/story-bag

+Not "not for children", but not really for children.

 ---